 Under the category of “No Rest for the Wicked” we dragged our tired bodies out of bed at 8:00AM this morning to once more address the issues around our rental contract.
-I have learned the hard way that, after staying up to midnight (or 2:00AM for the Cremá) too many nights in a row, requires more than a single night’s rest to catch back up.
+We have learned the hard way that, after staying up to midnight (or 2:00AM for the Cremá) too many nights in a row, requires more than a single night’s rest to catch back up.

 Up and out of the house, early enough to make sure we have time to stop for a ‘cafe con leche’ (coffee with steamed milk) at the local bakery, off we went.
 We decided to walk along the Turia River rather than take the subway, into the old city.
 The actual Turia river was diverted years ago and these lovely pathways and gardens were created where the river had once been.
 Today they are the Turia Gardens but still fondly referred to as the Turia River.

 We thought it was going to be cold because it was 9° Celsius this morning but it turned out to be a beautiful walk when you stayed in the sun and as the day got warmer Valencia started to blossom for us.
 There were lots of people out walking their dogs or riding their bicycles on the first really sunny and warm day we have had.

 After picking up the amended rental contract we headed out of the old city to the Gran Via de Ferran el Catòlicto, a beautiful boulevard that runs north-south on the west side of Valencia.
 One side of the Gran Via was bathed with warm morning sun.
 For a major part of the walk we were able to walk down the center of the boulevard where we found children’s playgrounds, open areas to relax and even exercise equipment.
 The gardens and the open areas of Valencia are so striking and such a healthy and attractive part of this city.